Vishal-GitAccount/Sood_5122_final-exam_COVID19_dashboard/README.md

 Note: your "main folder" should contain following 4 files/folders: 1) .json (file) 2) R code (file) 3) R project (file) 4) Data (folder) your data folder will contain 3 csv files

+Note 2: if you are downloading this as a zip folder: after extracting you might have to save folder outside of downloaded zip folder.

 text file namely, "libraries" contains all the libraries needed for this application to run.

 Following libraries will be needed to run this app: